 Our Specialist program is made up of;

 Language- Indonesian & Latin

-During 2023, Holy Family Primary School, along with MacKillop (our closest neighbouring secondary school) to offer the language Latin.
-With the adoption of Latin also at MacKillop College, our students are in a unique position where they are able to complete a language pathway through both their upper primary and secondary years of schooling.
+During 2023, Holy Family Primary School, along with MacKillop (our closest neighbouring secondary school) offer the language Latin.
+With the adoption of Latin at MacKillop College, our students are in a unique position where they are able to complete a language pathway through both their upper primary and secondary years of schooling.